xo-source/pneumonia-xray-detector/README.md

 ----------------------------------------------------------

 ## TO RUN THE APP:

+- Install This Xray Trained Model: https://drive.google.com/file/d/1pTYaPE8yO_rNHg-cjC_d-kkyFaSQWfBp/view?usp=drive_link

-Install requirements.txt and run it.
+- Install requirements.txt and run it.

 ## TO RUN THE APP ON A BATCH FOLDER.